Who are EthicCo?

 A word on AI specifically…

-Why all the hand drawn pictures?
+What’s with all the hand drawn pictures?